Family and Community Services implements programs that encourage youth participation and inclusion.

 The Minister responsible for Youth, Ray Williams, has announced 4 organisations will receive a share of $6.6 million over 3 years to deliver the program.
 The organisations delivering Youth Frontiers from 2018 to 2020 are MTC Australia, Raise Foundation, Save the Children.
 In 2020, Save the Children are no longer delivering the Youth Frontiers program.

 Refugee Youth Peer Mentoring Program

 The NSW Government has committed $2.4 million over the next 3 years to establishing a peer mentoring program that will support refugee young people in NSW to be active and engaged citizens.

-The program will be delivered in South West Sydney, the Illawarra and Murrumbidgee FACS Districts from February 2018 to 2020.
+The program will be delivered in South West Sydney, the Illawarra and Murrumbidgee DCJ Districts from February 2018 to 2020.

 Depending on their goals young people will have access to support to expand their education and employment opportunities, build a sense of community belonging, understand their rights and responsibilities and navigate services.